Trump Vs. Harris - Who Will Win The 2024 Presidential Election? Analyzing The Latest US Elections 2024 Polls - Road To The Election

 In a heated presidential race, the future American leader will either be former President Donald Trump or Vice President Kamala Harris.
 These are the two candidates who will undoubtedly face off against one another in the general election.
+As US elections 2024 polls continue to be released, the race is proving to be incredibly tight, with voters split between these two very different visions for America’s future.

 Their preferred policies and visions for the nation could not be more opposed to one another; however, it is ultimately the American people who will have the final say of which candidate becomes the 47th president of this nation.